Tina-otoge/urxvt-matcher-linelimit/README.md

 ## Configuration

 Without any configuration, the default matcher plugin behavior is kept.
-To add restrictions one line length/row, add the following lines to your **X resources**:
+To add restrictions on line length/row, add the following lines to your **X resources**:
 ```
 URxvt.matcher.lengthLimit: 240